 What Are Trigger Points?

-Trigger points cause pain more often than any other condition, are drastically under-diagnosed due to lack of information.
-Trigger points are specific, hyperirritable and hypersensitive areas in muscle that suffer from decreased circulation, increased contraction and spasm.
+The consensus is that trigger points cause pain more often than any other condition and are drastically under-diagnosed due to lack of information.
+Trigger points are specific, hyper-irritable and hypersensitive areas in muscle that suffer from decreased circulation, increased contraction and spasm.
 Lack of circulation creates a high anomaly of toxins and increased nerve sensitivity that can range from low ache to sharp pain.
 Now just because the trigger point causes the pain does not mean that the spot is painful itself.
-When the pain causing spot is painful it is called a primary trigger point.
+When the pain causing spot is painful, it is called a primary trigger point.
 However, pain can also manifest itself in areas away from the active trigger point - such pain is called referred pain.

 Healthy muscle fiber is neither contracted nor stretched when at rest.
 When contracted the muscle fiber is closer together and when stretched, it's further apart.
 In a muscle that is causing trigger point pain, the fiber develops a knot and is in a constant state of contraction.
 The fiber around these knots is stretched by the excess tension and the muscle fibers become tighter.
 With the continuous contraction, blood flow is slowed to a stop in the trigger point area and essential oxygen and nutrients are prevented from reaching the muscle tissue.
 Toxins and waste build up in the muscle and you will experience pain, tension, irritation, and spasm.